 I also made Schwarz-Weiss Gebäck (Checkerboard Cookies), Russischer Zupfkuchen (Chocolate Quark Cheesecake), Zwiebelkuchen (Savory Onion Cake), and Mohnhörnchen (Poppy-Seed Crescent Rolls).

 Russischer Zupfkuchen is a quark-based cheesecake with a chocolate cookie dough-like crust.
 Before rolling the crust out, some of it is set aside to break off into pieces and scatter over the top of the sweetened quark filling.
-It may be called Russian, but the cake actually has nothing to do with Russia- though the origins are still a bit of a mystery.
-Mine cracked a bit across the top, but it was still quite delicious.
 I loved the pieces of crust on the top in addition to the base.

-Weiss includes a collection of savory cakes, breads, and tarts for those needing a break from the sweet.
-Zwiebelkuchen is a savory yeasted cake topped with caramelized onions, speck, and caraway seeds.
-I loved the ratio of thick-crust dough with the caramelized onion topping.
+Luisa includes a collection of savory cakes, breads, and tarts for those needing a break from the sweet.
+Zwiebelkuchen is a savory cake topped with caramelized onions, speck, and caraway seeds.
+I loved the ratio of dough with the caramelized onion topping.

 Mohnhörnchen are savory crescent rolls topped with an egg wash and poppy seeds before baking until golden.
 They are delicious for breakfast with jam/honey/nutella or paired with a salad/soup for lunch.
-Weiss came across the recipe from Meike Peters, the blogger at Eat in My Kitchen.
-These rolls, like most bread, are best shortly after baking, but Weiss recommends splitting them in half horizontally and toasting in a pan of melted butter to revive them the next day.
+These rolls, like most bread, are best shortly after baking, but Luisa recommends splitting them in half and toasting in a pan of melted butter to revive them the next day.

 Excerpt from Classic German Baking